sashaTribe/sashaTribe/README.md

 ## About Me
 A self-disciplined, aspiring software/data engineer who loves immersing themself in various technologies.
 I have involved myself with web development, data pipelines object-oriented programming and AI.
 - 🔭 I’m currently reading about Airflow
-- 🌱 I’m currently learning about web frameworks
+- 🌱 I’m currently learning about AWS and Postgres
 - 👯 I’m looking to collaborate with Python backend applications
 - 📫 How to reach me:
     - ![LinkedIn](https://img.shields.io/badge/LinkedIn-0A66C2.svg?style=for-the-badge&logo=LinkedIn&logoColor=white) https://www.linkedin.com/in/alexandra-tribe-8283a5257